 I am an Assistant Headteacher and also manage Inclusion/SEND (Special Educational Needs and Disability).
 Since starting my teaching career at Bevington in 2006, I have led music and behaviour, coordinated child protection and safe-guarding and taught across all key stages with most of my teaching experience being in year 6.
 I now work part time so I have more time to run around after my energetic toddler!
 I have a Music degree from Bristol University and still love to sing and play the piano in my free time, mostly to an audience of my husband, our son and the two cats.

-My name is Hayley Murphy and I am the Premises and HR manager at Bevington.
-I look after building and maintenance in the school and am responsible for health and safety.
-I am also the lead person for HR which means I work with staffing and contracts information.
+My name is Hayley Murphy and I am the Business Manager at Bevington.
+I manage the finances, look after building and maintenance in the school and am responsible for health and safety.
+I am also the lead person for HR which means I work with recruitment and contracts information.

 Jack Collett - Year 6 Teacher (Maple Class)